dhsagaryt/H45H-VeriFinder/README.md

 ## Usage / Output

  ## DIRECT USE WITHOUT INSTALL
- YOU CAN DIRECT USE SCRIPT FILE WITHOUT INSTALL ANY DEPENDENCIES [H45H-VeriFinder-v3.8.py](H45H-VeriFinder-v3.8.py) OR YOU CAN USE DIRECT EXECUTABLE FILE [H45H-VeriFinder-v3.8.exe](dist/)
+ YOU CAN DIRECT USE SCRIPT FILE WITHOUT INSTALL ANY DEPENDENCIES [H45H-VeriFinder-v3.8.py](H45H-VeriFinder-v3.8.py) OR YOU CAN USE DIRECT EXECUTABLE FILE [H45H-VeriFinder-v3.8.exe](dist/) 👈 CLICK

  ## Usage